 Nominating & Corporate Governance Committee Charter

-The Nominating and Corporate Governance Committee is appointed by the Board to (i) identify individuals qualified to become members of the Board of Directors and to recommend to the Board the director nominees for the next annual meeting of stockholders and (ii) develop, recommend to the Board and oversee the Corporate Governance Guidelines applicable to the Corporation and (3) review and monitor other matters relating to the corporate governance of the Corporation.
+The Nominating and Corporate Governance Committee is appointed by the Board to (1) identify individuals qualified to become members of the Board of Directors and to recommend to the Board the director nominees for the next annual meeting of stockholders (2) develop, recommend to the Board and oversee the Corporate Governance Guidelines applicable to the Corporation and (3) review and monitor other matters relating to the corporate governance of the Corporation.

 The members of the Committee shall be appointed and replaced by the Board.

 - Determine the appropriate skills and characteristics required of new Board members in the context of the current make-up of the Board.
 The Committee shall take into account all factors it considers appropriate, which may include independence, experience, expertise, strength of character, mature judgment, leadership ability, technical skills, diversity, age and the extent to which the individual would fill a present need on the Board.

 - Seek to identify qualified candidates for Board membership.
 In that connection, the Committee shall have sole authority to retain and terminate any search firm to be used to identify director candidates, including sole authority to approve the search firm's fees and other retention terms.

 - Review recommendations for Board membership received from stockholders and other qualified sources.

 - Recommend to the Board candidates for nomination to the Board of Directors.

 - Review the appropriateness of a director's continued service on the Board when that director changes job responsibilities.

 - Review, in consultation with the Chairman and the Chief Executive Officer, the continuation of each director being considered for re-election.

 - Review and recommend assignments of Board members to the various committees of the Board.